 To be great, you need to develop your tactical project-management side and your big-thinker strategic side.
 Find the balance.

-2. Balance between being a likeable team player and holding firm when necessary.
+2. Balance between being a likable team player and holding firm when necessary.

 Here, again, we see that even a slight lean to one side of the skills equation can lead to problems for a PM.

 Product managers are ultimately accountable for the success or failure of their products — the “one throat to choke” at the company for a botched release or a product that falls short of revenue expectations.
 That often means PMs have no choice but to push their teams to work harder or faster, and to say no when their colleagues make requests relating to the product’s development — even reasonable requests.